FredHutch/coop/_drafts/opensci-mtg1.md

 **Related work at the Hutch**:
 _Changing the way you do things is intimidating!
 Luckily Fred Hutch has resources to help!_
-- See [this page](https://sciwiki.fredhutch.org/scicomputing/reference_training/) from the Fred Hutchinson Biomedical Data Science Wiki resources on training, community groups, and how to ask for help.
+- See [this page](https://sciwiki.fredhutch.org/scicomputing/reference_training/) from the Fred Hutchinson Biomedical Data Science Wiki for resources on training, community groups, and how to ask for help.
 - [Check out open source projects happening now at Fred Hutch!](https://github.com/FredHutch/)

 ## Up Next